sourcegraph/handbook/content/departments/talent/process/engineering_interview_process_candidates.md

 - **Duration:** 60-minutes

 - **Details:** This is a live interview to assess your approach to Code and to the UI/UX design.
 One interviewer will lead the interview and one interviewer will shadow.
-The exercise requires a CodeSandbox account and a Figma account.
-If you prefer not to use CodeSandbox we can help with that, please let us know in advance.
+The exercise will use CodeSandbox and Figma.
+If you prefer not to use your accounts we have it set up so you don't have to.

-- **Preparation:** Please create (free) accounts on https://www.figma.com/ and https://codesandbox.io/ in advance if you don't have them already and be logged in to Figma and CodeSandbox at the time of the exercise.
-This will make sure you can access the full UI designs for the exercise and can join the live-coding session in the CodeSandbox.
+- **Preparation:** Not Mandatory, since we can set up the exercise without it - Create (free) accounts on https://www.figma.com/ and https://codesandbox.io/.